serenity-dojo/vet-clinic/README.md

 This project is used as the basis of a number of tutorials and exercises, as part of the *Professional Java Development and Test Automation Skills* program (see http://johnfergusonsmart.com/products).
 Each tutorial explores a different technique or practice essential to modern Java developers or Engineers in Test.

-## Vet Clinic Tutorial 1 - The Builder Pattern
+## Vet Clinic Tutorial 2 - Hamcrest Matchers

-In this exercise we will learn about more expressive ways of creating new object instances using the Builder Pattern.
+In this exercise we will learn about more expressive ways of writing assertions with Hamcrest matchers

-### Step 1 - Create a domain package.
+### Step 1 - Replace JUnit asserts with Hamcrest asserts

-First of all we need a place to store our domain model.
-Create a package called `domain` in the `serenitylabs.tutorials.vetclinic` package, in both `src/main/java` and `src/test/java`.
+Open the `WhenCalculatingTotalPrices` class and replace the JUnit assert statement in `total_consultation_price_should_include_20_percent_tax()` with an equivalent Hamcrest assertion.

-### Step 2 - Creating a Dog with a name
+### Step 2 - Hamcrest comparaison assertions

-Lets start by seeing how we create a Dog.

-  - First, add new class called `WhenWeCreateANewDog` in the `serenitylabs.tutorials.vetclinic.model` package under `src/test/java`.

-  - Add a test called `a_new_dog_should_have_a_name()`, that demonstrates how you can create a new Dog instance with a given name.
-Use a simple default constructor and a String field `name` with a getter and setter.

-### Step 3- Adding a breed
-Now we need to cater for the breed of the dog.
-We can do this by simply adding another field called 'breed'

-  - Refactor your test and the Dog class to use a constructor that takes two parameters: `name` and `breed`.
+Replace the `equalTo` matcher with a `greaterThan` matcher.

-### Step 5 - Adding a colour
+### Step 3 - Hamcrest String matchers
-Now let's add a third attribute for colour.
-We could add a third parameter to the constructor, and a fourth, and so on, but the constructor would start to get hard to read, and it would be easy to mix up the parameter order.

-We need a more readable way of creating a dog, where the person using the Dog API can easily see what attributes are available, and a person reading the code can easily see what attributes were used to create a particular dog.

-We'll do this using what's known as the Builder Pattern.
-The Builder Pattern is basically a fancy way of saying that you write a class whose job it is to build instances of another class.

- - Start by writing the builder expression that we would like to see as a user of our API.
-Try to make it as readable as possible.
-For example:
-    ```
-    Dog fido = Dog.called("Fido").ofBreed("Labrador").andOfColour("Black");
-    ```
+Write a new test to check that when you create a new Dog instance, the toString() method should return a sentence like "Fido the black laborador".
+Write Hamcrest checks to verify that the string:

-  - Generate the `called("Fido)` method and make it return a new instance of the `DogBreeder` class.
+    - Starts with the name of the dog,
-  - Create the `DogBreeder` class with a single `name` field.
-  - Add the `ofBreed("Labrador")` to the `DogBreader` class and make it return the current `DogBreader` instance.
-  - Add the `andOfCoulor("Black")` method that creates a new instance of `Dog` using a constructor with the three parameters, `name`,`breed`, and `colour`.
+    - Ends with the breed, and
-  - Add the `coulour` field to the `Dog` class.
+    - Contains the colour.

-  -
+### Step 4 - Hamcrest collection matchers

+Modify the code to allow dogs to have more than one colour.
+Write a new test called `a_dog_can_have_several_colours()` to drive this, and check the results with the Hamcrest collection matchers.